divisionind/BackpacksRemastered/README.md

 This is a remastered version of the popular Backpacks plugin.
 This project is based on the spigot boilerplate template by drew6017 on GitHub [here](https://github.com/divisionind/BoilerplateSpigot).

+## Download
+Please download the plugin from the Official Bukkit page [here](https://dev.bukkit.org/projects/backpack-item).
+I do not get any ad revenue if you download the plugin from the releases page on GitHub.
+Those download links are only here for convenience and to provide an archive of sources for particular versions if someone wishes to fork the project in the future.

 ## Adding languages
 This plugin uses the i18nExtractor plugin written by me (drew6017) to automatically extract / translating